Zach-hammad/EmailResponder/README.md

 2. Download the `credentials.json` file and place it in the project root.
 3. The first time you run the script, a browser window will open to authorize access to Gmail.
 A `token.json` file will be generated and saved for future runs.

+## OpenAI API Key

+Draft replies are generated using the OpenAI API.
+Set the `OPENAI_API_KEY` environment variable with your key before running the responder.

 ## Usage

 Run the responder with Python: